- Adopt a Preventative-Maintenance Attitude

 Security should be a top priority in every tweak and change your company makes with its code.
 Be sure your ColdFusion has been updated to include the latest patches and add a second layer of protection from a third-party such as Foundeo.
 Just to be safe.

-Keep your JVM snappy
+Keep your Java Virtual Machine snappy

 Your Java Virtual Machine is the heart of your ColdFusion app, shifting objects necessary for your application’s running, and discarding the unnecessary bits.
 It is the heart and soul of your entire CF experience.